tjdwill/cpp-notes/basics/static-initialization-order.md

 The de-facto method of solving this problem is to use the [*Construct on First Use*](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use) idiom.
-Essentially, we would define that same `kDoubleFromName` map as a static variable of a function.
+Essentially, we would define that same `kDoubleFromName` map object as a static variable within a function.
 The variable will be initialized on the first call to the function, which is *guaranteed* to happen *after* `main()` begins its execution.
 As a result, `Foo::kNameFromId` will be initialized by the time `kDoubleFromName` (now a static variable in a function) is initialized.